 Even during the times of the Prophet PBUH, women worked in the public sphere.
 Hazrat Khadijah (RA) did business.
 Khawlah bint al-Azwar (RA) was a warrior woman.
 Hazrat Aisha (RA) was a scholar.

 However, being ignorant of true Islamic teachings, men do not allow girls/women to leave home or work side by side with other men.
 Ultimately, women can neither get an education nor work.

 Lack of Government Will

 Although the government has enacted laws to deal with domestic violence and sexual harassment cases, authorities are lax in enforcing these laws.

 Male-dominant police stations and courts do not treat women well.
 Ultimately, women are reluctant in reporting cases of violence and harassment.

-Moreover, for working mothers’ children, there is an absence of “Good” babysitting opportunities where they could leave their children and provide them decent and learning ambiance at the same time.
+Moreover, for working mothers’ children, there is an absence of “Good” babysitting opportunities where they could leave their children and provide them with decent and learning ambiance at the same time.